gzeinnumer/MyLibDynamicCheckBox/README.md

     }
 }
 ```
 Use your own model.
-And dont forget to declare your `model pojo` `onCallBack` example `DynamicCheckBox.OnCheckedChangeListener<ExampleModel>`
+And dont forget to declare your `model pojo` in `onCallBack` example `DynamicCheckBox.OnCheckedChangeListener<ExampleModel>`
 ```java
 DynamicCheckBox dynamicCheckBox = findViewById(R.id.dc);